liucijus/can-you-trust-your-tests-gdgriga/README.md

-Slides and demo source for talk given at Riga GDG (2015-06-18)
+Slides and demo source for the talk given at Riga GDG (2015-06-18)

 # Title: Can You Trust Your Tests?
 ### Speakers: Vaidas Pilkauskas (@liucijus) Tadas Ščerbinskas (@tadassce)